Rodeo clown: History

-Rodeo clowns date to the beginnings of competitive rodeo in the early 1900s, when promoters hired cowboys to entertain the crowd between events or if the competition was delayed.
+Rodeo clowns date to the beginnings of competitive rodeo in the early 20th century, when promoters hired cowboys to entertain the crowd between events or if the competition was delayed.
 These individuals began wearing oversized, baggy clothing and eventually developed more outlandish gear.
 When bull riding competition began to use ill-tempered Brahma bulls in the 1920s, the need for a person to distract the bull from fallen riders fell to the rodeo clown.
+The comedy aspect of clown work, as opposed to protection of rodeo athletes, began to disappear in some parts of the United States by the late 1970s.

 The use of a barrel for protection began during the 1930s when a rodeo clown named Jasbo Fulkerson began to use a wooden barrel with a solid bottom.
+Wiley McCray is regarded historically as a pivotal figure in bullfighting and rodeo comedy acts, participating in many large events over many eras of rodeo.
 In 1995, Earl W. Bascom was honored at age 89 as the oldest living rodeo clown in the world.
-Bullfighting was reported as Wick Peth's profession in 1967, and Jimmy Anderson was reported to have begun his career in 1975.
+Bullfighting was reported as Wick Peth's profession in 1967..

 In Australia, rodeo clowns were a part of rodeos and agricultural shows for many years.
 They were hired to entertain the spectators between events and to help manage the bullocks, steers or bulls in the arena.
 In the 1930s, with the introduction of aggressive Brahman bulls and Brahman crossbreds, the job became much more serious.
 In the late 20th century, acknowledging the great danger faced by the profession, the term bullfighter began to replace the name rodeo clown in formal use.
-The comedy aspect of clown work, as opposed to protection of rodeo athletes, began to disappear in some parts of the USA by the late 1970s.